top of page

 Based on this model, multiple clients can connect to a broker and subscribe to topics in which they are interested.
 Even more, MQTT is bi-directional, maintains stateful session awareness and makes it possible to significantly increase the amount of data being monitored or controlled.

 MQTT and TLS.
 This messaging standard relies on the Internet protocol suite TCP, which does not use encrypted communication.
 To overcome this obstacle and encrypt the entire MQTT, any broker is allowed to use Transport Layer Security (or TLS) functionality for authentication and authorisation instead of TCP.
 Even more, the latter option is strongly suggested and should not be ignored.
-You can read more about the Teltonika tracker’s security here.
+You can read more about Teltonika tracker’s security here.

 How is it different - MQTT can scale to connect with, literally, millions of IoT devices - the sky is the limit here.
-It is lightweight and efficient, ensures reliable message delivery, connects and operates over unreliable cellular networks, supports bi-directional communication to easily broadcast messages to groups of things.
+It is lightweight and efficient, ensures reliable message delivery, connects and operates over unreliable cellular networks, and supports bi-directional communication to easily broadcast messages to groups of things.
 Finally, to ensure a high level of security, this standard makes it easy to encrypt messages using TLS and authenticate clients.

 HOW BUSINESSES UTILISE MQTT PROTOCOL